- Side Effects

 What Are Side Effects Associated with Using Pseudoephedrine?

-Side effects associated with use of Pseudoephedrine, include the following:
+Side effects associated with the use of Pseudoephedrine, include the following:

 This document does not contain all possible side effects and others may occur.
 Check with your physician for additional information about side effects.